apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 whether or not they are active for the specific instance.
-1. Allow for fileystem connectors which work with object stores to expose the fundamental difference in semantics of these stores (e.g: files not visible until closed, file rename being O(data)), directory rename being non-atomic, etc.
+1. Allow for fileystem connectors which work with object stores to expose the fundamental difference in semantics of these stores (e.g: files not visible until closed, file rename being `O(data)`), directory rename being non-atomic, etc.

+### Available Capabilities

+Capabilities are defined with a store prefix and an arbitrary (but hopefully meaningful) string.

 All custom filesystem-specific capabilities MUST be given the prefix of that filesystem schema.
 The standard schemas are: